If you come across a seal, there are some rules you need to remember to ensure your safety and to minimise your impact on the seal.

 Keep your distance

-At boat ramps or other manmade structures such as piers (or Chinaman's Hat in Port Phillip Bay), you must stay at least five metres away from seals.
+At boat ramps and similar structures, such as piers and jetties, you must stay at least five metres away from seals.

 The only exception to this rule is if you need to move past a seal for safe passage.